dassarthak18/dy-star-docker/README.md

   docker pull dassarthak18/dy-star:latest
 ```

 Once that is out of the way, you can run an interactive container of this image.
-Note that since the DY* repository is private, you would require proper authentication (with your Personalized Access Token or PAT).
-The following is the command:
+Note that since the DY* repository is private, you would require proper authentication (with your Personalized Access Token or PAT):

 ```bash
 docker run -it -e GIT_USERNAME="your_username" -e GIT_PAT="your_PAT" dy-star